deeheber/advent-of-code/README.md

 > **Note:** These solutions are written for fun and learning - they prioritize readability and experimentation over production-ready code.

+> **🧠 Human-Crafted Solutions:** All puzzles were solved using pure problem-solving skills and vanilla JavaScript knowledge - no AI assistance was used in developing these solutions.

 ## 🚀 Getting Started

 ### Running Solutions